Government of the Cook Islands: Governance history

 The governance history of the Cook Islands reflects a dynamic interplay of tradition and external influences.
 Historically, decision-making was guided by ariki (chiefs), who governed through consensus and communal practices.
-This system was deeply rooted in Polynesian culture and continues to influence governance today through the House of Ariki, established under the Part 1 S8 – 11B of the Constitution.
+This system was deeply rooted in Polynesian culture and continues to influence governance today through the House of Ariki, established under Part 1 S8 – 11B of the Constitution.

 The arrival of missionaries in the 19th century brought significant cultural and administrative changes, introducing Christian principles that reshaped governance.
 Traditional laws were aligned with Christian teachings, such as the implementation of "Blue Laws" to regulate societal behaviour.
 These "Blue Laws" were introduced by the Reverend John Williams.
 He adapted a version of the Raʻiātea Code of Laws to regulate the conduct of the peoples of Rarotonga.

 In 1888, the Cook Islands became a British protectorate, leading to external administrative control.
 This transitioned to New Zealand's jurisdiction in 1901, following annexation.
 Governance was formalised with the establishment of the Resident Commissioner in 1891 and the Legislative Council in 1946, which marked the beginning of Cook Islands' legislative autonomy.

 Self-governance was achieved in 1965 under the Cook Islands Constitution Act 1964 (Parliamentary Counsel Office, 1964).
 This Act defined the country's administrative and political structures while maintaining free association with New Zealand for defence and foreign affairs.
 Since independence, constitutional amendments have incorporated traditional leadership and adapted to evolving governance needs.
 The establishment of the Pa Enua Governance Division further decentralised administration, fostering localised service delivery.

-The head of state of the Cook Islands is King Charles the III.
+The head of state of the Cook Islands is King Charles III.
 The King's Representative is Sir Tom Marsters.
 The King's Representative fulfills the role of a Governor-General and is responsible for appointing the Prime Minister and the Cabinet, in addition to chairing the Executive Council.
 Prior to 1982 this role was undertaken by the High Commissioner of New Zealand, however these powers were repatriated.